Hold Fast to God’s Truth

 In Ephesians 4:14-16 Paul is exhorting the brethren not to succumb to the false thinking of the world around them, but rather they are to reject falsehood and instead speak the truth to one another in love.

-We need to keep our focus on God’s truth at all times to keep us from being misled by the deceitful teachers that abound all around us in our present evil world and who have even subtly crept into and amongst the Ekklesia (Please see the whole epistle of Jude).
+We need to focus on God’s truth at all times to keep from being misled by the deceitful teachers that abound all around us in our present evil world and who have even subtly crept into and among the Ekklesia (Please see the whole epistle of Jude).

 We can detect the context by which Paul is instructing in his letter for in verse 15 he says: “may grow up into him in all things, which is the head, even Christ“.